leeeeeeeee2/gepisat/README.md

 * __processing/__
     * __catfiles_lue.pl__
         * This script will concatenate all the files listed in the working directory that end with ".txt" into a single file
+    * __file_handler-any.py__
+        * This script is meant to speed up file handling on any OS
+            * Creates subdirectories based on station name
+            * Moves files into their corresponding subdirectories
     * __file_handler-osx.pl__
         * This script is meant to speed up file handling in Mac OSX (or Linux).
             * Creates subdirectories if they do not already exist